Paul Janensch

-Carl Paul Janensch, Jr. (born November 26, 1938) is the former executive editor of The Courier-Journal, based in Louisville, Kentucky.
-He is also co-author of a play that has had several stagings.
-Since 2009 Janensch has been a professor emeritus of journalism at Quinnipiac University, Hamden, Connecticut, where he began teaching in 1995 and led the effort to create the graduate journalism program.
-He writes and delivers weekly commentaries and essays on media and other issues for commercial and public radio.
-He is the former president of the Associated Press Managing Editors (1989), a board member of the American Society of News Editors, and a Pulitzer Prize juror.
+Carl Paul Janensch Jr. (November 26, 1938 – July 15, 2025) was an American executive editor of The Courier-Journal, based in Louisville, Kentucky.
+He was also co-author of a play that has had several stagings.
+From 2009 onwards, Janensch was a professor emeritus of journalism at Quinnipiac University, Hamden, Connecticut, where he had begun teaching in 1995 and led the effort to create the graduate journalism program.
+He wrote and delivered weekly commentaries and essays on media and other issues for commercial and public radio.
+He was the onetime president of the Associated Press Managing Editors (1989), a board member of the American Society of News Editors, and a Pulitzer Prize juror.